ArthurZucker/ArthurZucker.github.io/content/posts/MVA/RL/lesson1/index.md

 **Framework for learning by interaction under uncertainty**, agent takes action, receives reward, and the environment evolves to the next state.

-### Content of this note :

- - Reward : function?
- - Value : cumulative reward an agent can take
- - Policy : Actions to take in a state

-How to model and RL problem?
- - Markov process

-How to solve it?
- - Dynamic programming

-Solve incrementally?
-- temporal difference, Q-learning using stochastic approximation.

-How to solve approximately an RL problem?
-- policy gradient, TD based method, deep RL

 ## 1. Markov Decision Process